jacksund/simmate/docs/getting_started/installation/command_line.md

 # Transitioning to the Command-line

 While the Anaconda Navigator interface is user-friendly for beginners, using the command-line is faster and more efficient.
-Don't fret, it's simpler than it seems.
+Don't panic, it's simpler than it seems.
 Even if you're not familiar with coding, you can learn the command-line basics in a few minutes.

-Think of each command as a "button".
-For instance, the command `cd` stands for "change directory".
-When you use it, it opens a new folder to view its contents -- similar to double-clicking a folder to open it.

 ----------------------------------------------------------------------